Pariter/platform/README.md

 2. Change directory to the cloned repository: `cd platform`
 3. Edit docker-compose.yml to suit your needs: `editor docker-compose.yml`
 4. Start the container and post-install scripts: `sh docker.sh start` (please read the file before running it)
+5. Launch http://localhost:50080/en/ in your favorite browser
-5. Edit code and submit PR!
+6. Edit code and submit PR!
-6. Stop the container: `sh docker.sh stop`
+7. Stop the container: `sh docker.sh stop`

 ## Side note about post-installation script
 There's no easy option to run a post-installation script on Docker with `docker-compose.yml`.
 See https://github.com/docker/compose/issues/1809 for instance.